 It is recommended to support the Fire Station building on conventional shallow footings consisting of continuous exterior wall footings and interior isolated spread footings after the ground improvement techniques have been implemented.
 Based on the improved subsurface soil conditions within the proposed building footprint area, it is concluded that the proposed Fire Station building can be supported on conventional shallow footing foundation system consisting of continuous exterior wall strip footings and interior isolated spread footings.
 The foundation for the proposed fire station building can be supported at approximately 4 feet below the existing ground surface level bearing on the improved insitu sandy soils and can be designed for a maximum net allowable bearing capacity of 3,000 psf for either the Remove, Replace and Recompact Scheme or the Vibroflotation Scheme.
 The maximum net allowable bearing pressure is the pressure in excess of the final effective vertical stress at the level of the footing base elevation.
+Since the soil within the zone of influence will be sandy soils, the settlement of the foundations will be immediate settlement due to construction loads and the building settlement should be negligible after final construction is complete.
+The expected total settlement should be less than 1 inch and the expected differential settlement should be less than 0.5 inches.
 The exterior footings should be provided a minimum of 3.5 feet of frost protection from external finish grade.
 It is also recommended that the minimum width of the proposed building wall footings should be 18 inches whereas the minimum size of isolated spread footings should be 36"x36" for lateral stability.

-Building Floor Slab Design
+Floor Slab Design

-A reinforced concrete floor slab is recommended for the proposed Fire Station building to support the firetruck wheel loading conditions (approximately 250 psf service live load).
-Based on soil borings B-1 to B-5 drilled and sampled on this project site, the subgrade soils generally require a ground improvement method as recommend in the previous section Preliminary Foundation Engineering Recommendations.
-Therefore, after the proposed building footprint area has undergone a ground improvement treatment the improved insitu soil would be sufficient to support a slab-ongrade floor slab with minimal reinforcement and should generally pass a proofroll test, however with the heavy wheel loading from the firetrucks (HS-20 loading) it is recommended to utilized reinforced concrete floor slab designed for the firetruck (HS-20 loading) conditions.
+A reinforced concrete floor slab is recommended for the proposed Fire Station building exposed to the firetruck wheel loading conditions (approximately 250 psf service live load), the other building floor slab area not exposed to firetruck wheel loading can be designed as a 'floating' floor slab at grade after the ground improvement techniques have been completed.
+Based on soil borings B-3 and B-5 to B-10 drilled and sampled within the proposed building footprint area on this project site, the subgrade soils generally require a ground improvement method as recommend in the previous section Preliminary Foundation Engineering Recommendations.
+Therefore, after the proposed building footprint area has undergone a ground improvement treatment the improved insitu soil would be sufficient to support a slab-on-grade floor slab with minimal reinforcement and should generally pass a proofroll test, however with the heavy wheel loading from the firetrucks (HS-20 loading) it is recommended to utilized reinforced concrete floor slab designed for the firetruck (HS-

+20 loading) conditions.
 The floor slab should be constructed after placing a minimum six (6) inches of compacted crushed stone drainage fill.
 The crushed stone fill should be compacted to a minimum of 95% of the maximum dry density obtained in accordance with the Modified Proctor Test (ASTM D 1557-12).
 A typical crushed stone fill consists of CA-6, Type B-stone as per the State of Illinois Standard Specifications for Road and Bridge Construction, 2016 Edition.